joma13331/Langchain_implementation_LLMs/README.md

 1. Clone the repository
 2. Create a text file names openai_ai_key.txt in the root directory of the project.
 This file should contain your OpenAI API key.
 3. Create a virtual environment and install the requirements mentioned in requirements.txt.
-4. Run the following command to start the streamlit app:
+4. Run the following command from the root directory of the project to start the streamlit app:
 ```
 streamlit run StreamlitApp/app.py
 ```